 There are several other purely fictitious stories included in the book.
 One, “Ash Wednesday Feast,” is the tale of Eryk the ferryman, who has journeyed the world over as a seaman, who has learned English while in jail, inspired by Melville’s Moby-Dick—Moby is another leitmotif of Flights, a guidebook that the narrator prefers to any guidebook in the traditional mode, which she despises.
 Another tale, “Godzone,” describes how a Polish woman, long since having emigrated to a far-flung subtropical country, receives a letter from a dying former lover, and then returns to Poland for the sole purpose of helping him kill himself.

 Jennifer Croft’s translation into English is titled Flights, and there are plenty of airports and airplane flights in the book.
 But in the original Polish the title of Tokarczuk’s work is Bieguni, which means poles—not the people, the nationality, but as in North Pole or South Pole.
 Almost the exact word in Russian, however, бегуны (beguny) means runners, and the beg root connected with running shows up in many different Slavic languages.
 Polish: bieganie (running); Slovak: bežec (runner); Czech: běžec (runner); Russian: бегство (flight, escape), бегом (on the double), беглец (fugitive); Bulgarian: бягане (running), бягач (runner), and so on.
 Surely Tokarczuk, who has studied Russian and may even speak it fluently, is aware of the Slavic wordplay of her title, which is appropriate for a book in which characters—including the narrator—not only fly all over the place, but also do a lot of running about as well.
 Often they run in place, or flee, tearing at their hair and screaming, like Chicken Little.
+The title may also allude to a Russian sectarian movement of the eighteenth century, the Runners or Fugitives (Beguny), who did not accept the authority of the Russian Orthodox Church or the government, and who fled persecution by moving perpetually from place to place.

 Before we come to any of the book’s flights we already have running, in the person of running rivers.
 Among them is the Oder River of the author’s childhood, followed immediately by a chart of the world’s largest rivers on page 5.
 True to the eccentric spirit of Flights, the text is interlarded with various maps and charts, many of them of extreme antiquity.
 Here is the author as child, on the banks of the Oder: “Standing there on the embankment, staring into the current, I realized that—in spite of all the risks involved—a thing in motion will always be better than a thing at rest; that change will always be a nobler thing than permanence; that that which is static will degenerate and decay, turn to ash, while that which is in motion is able to last for all eternity.”